-This is easy.
-They’re commonly found in the Highlands and ‘coo’ means ‘cow’ in the old Scots language.
-Scots is a variety of English that’s been spoken in the Highlands for hundreds of years.
+These types of cows are commonly found in the Highlands of Scotland.
+In the old Scots language, ‘coo’ means ‘cow’ so you may find many people still refer to this breed as either Highland cows or Highland coos.
+Scots language is a variety of English that’s been spoken in the Highlands for hundreds of years.
 But it’s not the same as Gaelic.
 In Gaelic, you’d call a Highland cow a ‘ Bò Ghàidhealach’.
 Now, try saying that with a mouth full of haggis!

 Highland coos are the oldest registered cattle breed in the world.
 Although, this is simply because their Herd Book predates all others.